TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Imperial Unrest - req 7 coastal cities & unhappy, barbarians, gain plantation and courthouse yields King's Speech - req war and broadcast tower, cost culture and intercept III for fighters, WLTKD +%production

-England naturally has bonuses to war and spying, the events seek to expand on the imperial legacy of england by promoting a wide aggressive play.
-Free units, churches and courthouse yields all do this.
+England naturally has bonuses to war(naval) and spying, the events seek to expand on the imperial legacy of england by promoting a wide aggressive play.
+Free units, churches and courthouse yields all fit in with this theme.
+Churches hopefully helping to alleviate the religious unhappiness that can come from conquest of a heathen.
+The coastal city requirement encouraging use of the navy.
+Long live the Queen.
-WLTKD bonuses natural synergise with having access to many luxes from wide conquest.
+WLTKD bonuses naturally synergise with having access to many luxes from wide conquest.
+The motivation for many British exploits.
 Policies help make up for the increase policy cost of wide, barbarian spawn a gift in disguise if authority.
+Final choice also has the bonus to aircraft, which of course also helps out late game navies with carriers.

 --Egypt--A Child of the Nile--
 Shadaf and Nilometer - req  watermill & 2 city w/ floodplains, gain +%food watermill and culture from flood plains